 Cut files for Silhouette and Cricut cutting machines:

-*I find that the DXF files work better with both kinds of software, including the most basic, free Silhouette software.
+**I find that the DXF files work better with Silhouette machine free software.
 You just have to resize them to get them to the correct size.
 There is a one inch test square on each page to help you get the accurate file size.
 You can delete it when you’re done resizing.
 There is no use for it with the houses.

 PDF printable templates: